 My main research and teaching areas are comparative politics and quantitative methodology.
-In comparative politics, my research interests focus on the politics of authoritarian regimes, in particular transitions to democracy, anti-regime collective action, mass media, public opinion, and censorship.
+In comparative politics, my research interests focus on the politics of authoritarian regimes, in particular mass media, public opinion, information control, and the internal dynamics of autocracies.
 In quantitative methodology, I'm interested in research design and causal inference in experiments and observational studies.

-My current research, conducted jointly with various co-authors, addresses topics such as protest diffusion during the 1953 East German uprising, private censorship and local information control in Russia, cults of personality, and class, race, and religious discrimination by K-12 principals.
-My empirical research has an explicit focus on causality and uses either field experiments or carefully constructed observational studies to draw robust causal inferences.
+My current research, conducted jointly with various co-authors, addresses topics such as censorship and regime propaganda in Russia, the prosecution of Nazi war criminals in post-war Germany, and the career outcomes of judges in the Third Reich.
+My empirical research has an explicit focus on causality and uses either field experiments or carefully designed observational studies to draw robust causal inferences.

-Here's some more information on my background and research:
+Here's some more information about my background and research: